AmirSailor/Webcrowler/README.md

   # ... add more classes to exclude ...

 # Data Extraction Features
-summary_mode: true # Set to 'true' to enable AI summarization of content
+summary_mode: True # Set to 'true' to enable AI summarization of content

 # Performance Settings
 number_of_threads: 8 # Number of concurrent crawling threads